Kendal LA9 4BD

 Oaklea took to the catwalk at the lovely Greenodd village hall for an afternoon of tea, cakes, and vintage fashion.
 Local vintage businesses dressed two models each, with all outfits and accessories for sale.

-This year has seen several individuals challenge themselves on behalf of Wishlist.
+This year has seen several individuals challenge themselves on behalf of Oaklea.
 Mark Lowther ran the Edinburgh Marathon and raised over £500, and Julian Heath swam the Great North Swim, whilst he was supporting customer Catriona who worked very hard raising funds for Macmillan.

 In 2014, we stepped back to the 1920s for an evening of Prohibition style fun and entertainment!
 Guests tried their luck in the casino and the whisky roll, and the location, the Castle Green hotel in Kendal, remained top secret until the last minute, to avoid being stopped by the 1920s authorities!